A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 shortcuts-tab.png

-Change the AnkiMorph shortcuts if you prefer something else.
+Change the AnkiMorph shortcuts if you prefer different ones.
 Be aware that changing these might lead to unexpected behavior.

 Prioritizing